Famous Bad People: Abraham (Genesis 12, 16, 20)

 As he was approaching the borders of Egypt, Abram said to Sarai, “You are a very beautiful woman.
 When the Egyptians see you, they will say, ‘this is his wife.
 Let’s kill him; then we can have her!’
 But if you say you are my sister, then the Egyptians will treat me well because of their interest in you, and they will spare my life.”

 Sarah is at least 65 years old at this point, but she’s still stunningly beautiful.
-One of the Dead Sea Scrolls praises Sarah’s beauty.
-You wouldn’t think this would be a problem for Abraham – having a beautiful wife – but it created a moral dilemma for Abraham.
-What if people were so attracted to Sarah that Abraham became nothing more than an obstacle?
+A Dead Sea Scroll highlights Sarah's beauty.
+Having a beautiful wife created a moral dilemma for Abraham.
+What if people were attracted to her?
 Abraham’s solution: pretend that Sarah isn’t a wife but a sister.
 Abraham protected himself by twisting the truth, even if it did open Sarah to romantic interest from others.

 Was Abraham lying?
 Not really.
 He was stretching the truth.
 What he said was technically accurate.
-We read later on that Abraham and Sarah had different mothers, but the same father, so they were technically brother and sister.
+Abraham and Sarah had different mothers but the same father, making them technically brother and sister.
 But Abraham purposely concealed the fact that they were married.
 He was technically honest, and yet he was concealing the truth.

 At one level, we can appreciate what Abraham did as smart.
 He read the situation, and at one level, his plan worked.
 His life was spared.
 They treated him very well.
-But Abraham’s solution also spun his world out of control.
-Read what happened with me in verses 14-16:
+Abraham's solution also caused chaos in his life.
+Read what happened in verses 14-16:

 And sure enough, when they arrived in Egypt, everyone spoke of her beauty.
 When the palace officials saw her, they sang her praises to their king, the pharaoh, and she was taken into his harem.
 Then Pharaoh gave Abram many gifts because of her—sheep, cattle, donkeys, male and female servants, and camels.